Schindleria praematura

 Schindleria praematura, Schindler's fish is a species of neotenic goby which was formerly placed in the monogeneric family Schindleriidae but which is currently classified within the Gobiidae.
 It is associated with reefs and has an Indo-Pacific distribution from South Africa and Madagascar to Hawaii and the sea mounts of the South Pacific.
-The generic name and the common name honour the German zoologist Otto Schindler (1906–1959) who described the species.

-In popular culture

-The song "The Fish (Schindleria Praematurus)" by the British rock group Yes, from their 1971 album Fragile, refers to this species albeit with an incorrect spelling of the species name.
-The genus name is sung as "shine-duh-leer-ee-ah" by bassist Chris Squire & vocalist Jon Anderson, in order to fit the song's melody.
-"The Fish" was Squire's nickname, as he was known to luxuriate in his hotel room's baths for long periods while on tour, and the song is a mostly-instrumental feature for his bass playing.
+The generic name and the common name honour the German zoologist Otto Schindler (1906–1959) who described the species.Schindleria praematura’s entire body, including the head, is uniformly whitish.
+The iris of the eye is black and capped dorsally with an iridescent silvery layer spotted with numerous melanophores.
+The black pigment cap on the swim bladder is visible through the body wall, and their fins are translucent.
+Schindleria praematura is also notable for its small size.
+They are the world’s smallest and fastest maturing marine vertebrates and are likely the most extreme case of paedomorphism among teleost fishes.
+Adult S. praematura have an average body length of around 10-20 mm resembling the body length of most fishes’ early larval stage.